 Zoom Web Conferencing

 Zoom is a cloud-based technology offering a full spectrum of web conferencing tools to help enhance online learning and increase productivity.
-All LMU faculty, student, and staff can create an LMU Zoom account.
-Follow the instructions below to install the Zoom client on your computer or mobile device.
+All LMU and LLS faculty, student, and staff should create an LMU Zoom account.
+Click here to get started.

 - Do not share your Zoom links on public pages, especially if using your Personal ID for meetings.
 Please request your students not to share this information either.
 (Note: Sharing of a Zoom meeting without permission is prohibited and violates the Lion's Code.)